pengan1987/intro-to-demoscene/10-parties-websites.md

 For Chinese researchers, it is a lesson that must be learned to truly understand the overseas techno-cultural demoscene.
 Fortunately the demoscene is equally active on the Internet and provides researchers with many resources that can be used as a starting point for research.

 ### Resources/Databases.
-Pouet.net is the site I personally use most often as a repository for all types of resources on demoscene.
-The BBS, which is over 20 years old, documents many of the events that have happened and are happening in the scenes and is also great for posting questions related to the scene.
+[Pouet.net](https://www.pouet.net/) is the site I personally use most often as a repository for all types of resources on demoscene.
+There BBS, which is over 20 years old, documents many of the events that have happened and are happening in the scenes and is also great for posting questions related to the scene.
 The artwork (prods) section contains a well-organized catalog of works, most of which can be downloaded and run, perhaps the biggest limitation is whether you can find the hardware or emulator to run them.

-The GotPapers mentioned initially in this lesson is also an important research resource that holds many paper materials related to the demoscene, including correspondence, posters, lists, etc. These materials are particularly useful for studying the scene before the widespread use of the Internet in the 1990s.
+The [Got Papers](https://gotpapers.scene.org/) mentioned initially in this lesson is also an important research resource that holds many paper materials related to the demoscene, including correspondence, flyers, lists, etc. These materials are particularly useful for studying the scene before the widespread use of the Internet in the 1990s.

-A site often mentioned in many papers is CSDB, whose full name is The C-64 Scene Database, or Commodore 64 Scene Database, which archives more than 10,000 demo and crack groups, more than 20,000 community participants, over 200,000 entries, more than 2,400 events, and 2,087 BBSes.
+A site often mentioned in many papers is [CSDB](https://csdb.dk/), whose full name is The C-64 Scene Database, or Commodore 64 Scene Database, which archives more than 10,000 demo and crack groups, more than 20,000 community participants, over 200,000 entries, more than 2,400 events, and 2,087 BBSes.

-The Amiga also has a similar scene database, the ADA (Amiga demoscene Archive).
-In addition to this, as mentioned in lesson 8, Amiga computers have played an important role in the development of Tracker music and chip music, and the Amiga community has a dedicated music database, namely AMP (Amiga Music Preservation), which provides a list of music compositions from various periods on Amiga computers by authors, teams and countries, while all works can be downloaded as MOD, S3M and XM files in Tracker format, and they can usually be played with Foobar2000 or VLC, or edited and recreated with Tracker software.
+The Amiga also has a similar scene database, the [ADA(Amiga demoscene Archive)](https://ada.untergrund.net/).
+In addition to this, as mentioned in lesson 8, Amiga computers have played an important role in the development of Tracker music and chip music, and the Amiga community has a dedicated music database, namely [AMP(Amiga Music Preservation)](https://amp.dascene.net/), which provides a list of music compositions from various periods on Amiga computers by authors, teams and countries, while all works can be downloaded as MOD, S3M and XM files in Tracker format, and they can usually be played with Foobar2000 or VLC, or edited and recreated with Tracker software.

-If one wish to find demo party related information, the most important resource is demoparty.net, which has been running since 2005 and keeps a lot of demo party related information, and many parties that are still in preparation or will be held soon will also post their information on this site.
+If one wish to find demo party related information, the most important resource is [demoparty.net](https://www.demoparty.net/), which has been running since 2005 and keeps a lot of demo party related information, and many parties that are still in preparation or will be held soon will also post their information on this site.

 ### Academic, research-related sites
 Some scholars who are concerned with the demoscene also post their research developments on the Internet.
-One of the most important resources for chip music is Chipflip, which is maintained by Anders Carlsson (GOTO80) and contains articles that are usually short in length but cover a wide range of topics.
+One of the most important resources for chip music is [Chipflip](https://chipflip.wordpress.com/), which is maintained by Anders Carlsson (GOTO80) and contains articles that are usually short in length but cover a wide range of topics.
 In addition to the demoscene and chip music introduced in this series of courses, it also includes quite a few ASCII Art, PETSCII Art related textual graphic art content.
-In addition, GOTO80's personal website goto80.com also includes a lot of content related to demoscene and computer culture.
+In addition, GOTO80's personal website [goto80.com](https://www.goto80.com/) also includes a lot of content related to demoscene and computer culture.

-Another place to find research resources related to the demoscene is the Finnish media culture journal Widerscreen.
+Another place to find research resources related to the demoscene is the Finnish media culture journal [Widerscreen](http://widerscreen.fi/).
 Due to the early development and high level of the demoscene in Finland, and the fact that it has been recognized as a Finnish intangible cultural heritage, its related academic research is also relatively advanced, with many articles related to the demoscene and other technical cultures such as chip music and ASCII Art, both in English and Finnish, have been published in Widerscreen.

-Another resource for demoscene research is the Demoscene Research website, which is an academic resource for demoscene research maintained by researchers from Finland, Germany, and other places.
+Another resource for researcher is the [Demoscene Research](http://www.kameli.net/demoresearch2/) website, which is an academic resource maintained by researchers from Finland, Germany, and other places.

 ### Infrastructure sites
-The last category of websites can be considered as infrastructure for the whole demoscene, for example SceneSat is an online radio and TV station that provides video and audio streaming and archives for demoscene-related events.
+The last category of websites can be considered as infrastructure for the whole demoscene, for example [SceneSat](https://scenesat.com/) is an online radio and TV station that provides video and audio streaming and archives for demoscene-related events.
 For demoscene, commercial video sites like Twitch cannot be trusted, as Revision Party 2021 was banned by Twitch for no reason during its broadcast.
-After the ban, Revision Party chose to use the Chaos Computer Club's C3Voc (CCC Video Operation Center), which we mentioned in the second lesson, to broadcast.
+After the ban, Revision Party chose to use the Chaos Computer Club's [C3Voc(CCC Video Operation Center)](https://c3voc.de/), which we mentioned in the second lesson, to broadcast.

-untergrund.net is a web hosting provider dedicated to the demoscene, offering free web hosting space for demoscene related projects.
+[Untergrund.net](https://www.untergrund.net/) is a web hosting provider dedicated to the demoscene, offering free web hosting space for demoscene related projects.
 The Amiga demoscene archive we just mentioned, the GotPapers, the chiptune.com, the demo party @party in Boston, USA, and other sites are all hosted by it.

 That's all for today.
 I believe that through this lesson, you will have a clearer understanding of the online and offline communication spaces in the demoscene.